-Please Note: Parents and/or family members should not call/text students during the school day as it is a temptation to the student to respond thus violating the school's usage policy and more importantly can disrupt the learning environment.
-If a parent needs to contact a student with an emergency situation, the contact should be done through the office.
-Consequences for unauthorized use of cell phones will begin with the classroom teacher and may for repeated violations include: confiscation of phone until a parent picks it up, detention, suspension.
+Please Note: Parents and/or family members should not call/text students during the school day as it is a temptation to the student to respond thus violating the school's usage policy and more importantly, it can disrupt the learning environment.
+If a parent needs to contact a student with an emergency situation, the contact should be done through the office (717-776-2471).
+Students will be permitted to use the phone in the office if there is a personal need to call a family member.

-EMERGENCY CLOSINGS
+EMERGENCY CLOSINGS/SAFETY PROCEDURES